rileyslaton/SignScan/README.md

 6. Pin your extension (optional)
 Click the puzzle piece icon → Pin your extension so it shows on the toolbar.

+To get the OpenAI working properly:
+1. Within the popup.js file, replace the line "enter your api key here" with the shared API key from the OpenAI project.